 The Duchy estate and the Treasury and have considered this and do not believe that the Duchy’s tax status impacts on the marketplace.
 The Duchy of Cornwall is a private estate which has Crown exemption.
-The Duke of Cornwall (The Prince of Wales) pays tax as agreed in the published Memorandum of Understanding, which was reissued in March 2013.
+The Duke of Cornwall (The Prince of Wales) pays tax as agreed in the published Memorandum of Understanding.
 He does not pay capital gains tax since he does not receive the Duchy’s capital gains.
 The Duke does pay income tax on his income from the Duchy of Cornwall.
 The Treasury and Duchy do not believe that in practice these arrangements have a material effect on the property market.

 At the Treasury's request, the Duchy of Cornwall has tested this proposition.
 It has reviewed its 12 large property transactions over the past three years.
 The prices at which they took place all reflected the then current open market prices.
 Deals were normally negotiated through independent agents and disposals for development often included overage to reflect future price movements.
 A fuller account of this is available here.

 The Treasury only has a very specific remit.
 Under the Duchy of Cornwall Management Acts the Treasury must seek to ensure that the estate's capital is protected for future generations.
 The Treasury role and the management of this role is explained within the attached Memorandum of Understanding.

 Since 1337, the revenues from the Duchy have either passed to an eldest surviving son and heir or where there has not been one, the Sovereign.
 These revenues can be spent as the Heir or Sovereign see fit.
-However the current Prince of Wales chooses to use a substantial proportion of his income from the Duchy estate to meet the cost of his public and charitable work as well as the public and private lives of his family, The Duchess of Cornwall, The Duke and Duchess of Cambridge and The Duke and Duchess of Sussex, and their children.
+However the current Prince of Wales chooses to use a substantial proportion of his income from the Duchy estate to meet the cost of his public and charitable work as well as the public and private lives of his immediate family.